Zhoug Sauce (Spicy Cilantro Skhug)

 Varieties of zhoug include red zhug (with red peppers) and brown zhug (with tomatoes).
 In Yemen, they even add dried sardines (called sahawiq wazif).

 Yemenites use stones to grind the ingredients for traditional sahawiq.
-But you can use a mortar and pestle if you want a similar texture for your zhoug paste at home.
-A food processor works well for large batches of zhoug, as in the recipe card.
+But you can use a mortar and pestle if you want a similar texture for your spicy cilantro paste at home.
+A food processor works well for large batches, as in the zhoug recipe card.

 Zhoug sauce is also naturally gluten-free and vegan.